Citi profit falls, hurt by $7 billion legal settlement

 The results underscored how much work Chief Executive Officer Michael Corbat still has to do to fix the third largest U.S. bank, which has been struggling to contain its costs for more than a decade.

-Net income to common shareholders totaled $80 million, or 3 cents a share, compared with $4.09 billion, or $1.34 a share, in the same quarter last year.
+Net income to common shareholders totalled $80 million, or 3 cents a share, compared with $4.09 billion, or $1.34 a share, in the same quarter last year.

 Excluding the bank's $7 billion settlement with the U.S. government as well as accounting adjustments to trading results that reflected the changing market value of the bank's debt, Citi posted earnings of $1.24 per share.
 That compared with the average analyst estimate of $1.05 a share, according to Thomson Reuters I/B/E/S.